Source2Synth: Synthetic Data Generation and Curation Grounded in Real Data Sources: Experimental Setup

-\paragraph{Data} We conduct evaluations with the WikiSQL~\citep{zhongSeq2SQL2017} dataset validation split.
-The WikiSQL dataset consists of a corpus of 80,654 hand-annotated examples of natural language questions, SQL queries, and SQL tables created from 24,241 tables extracted from Wikipedia.
+\textbf{Evaluation data} The WikiSQL benchmark~\citep{zhongSeq2SQL2017} consists of 80,654 hand-annotated examples of natural language questions, SQL queries, and tables created from 24,241 tables extracted from Wikipedia.
 The validation split contains 7,857 examples after removing non-executable SQL tables, see Appendix~\ref{sec:SQL-non-executable} for more details.

+\textbf{Evaluation data contamination checks} During the~\ourtool{} synthetic dataset construction, we select the tables in the train split of the WikiSQL benchmark as the source.
+Since we evaluate with the test set, there is no overlap or evaluation data contamination since these sets are mutually exclusive by design.

-\paragraph{Metrics} We measure performance using the exact match (EM) and the soft-EM metrics.
-The EM metric equals 1 if the golden answer is equal to the generated answer and 0 otherwise.
+\textbf{Metrics} We measure performance using the exact match (EM) and the soft-EM metrics.
+The EM metric uses string comparison, it equals one if the golden answer is equal to the generated answer and zero otherwise.

-\paragraph{Model} For TQA, we use the Starchat-beta language model~\cite{li2023starcodersourceyou} from Huggingface as the initial language model (batch size 32, 100 steps, lr 0.0001, linear warm-up).
+\textbf{Model} For TQA, we use the Starchat-beta language model~\citep{li2023starcodersourceyou} as the initial language model (and use the following parameters for finetuning: batch size 32, 100 steps, learning rate of 0.0001 and linear warm-up).
 The Starchat model is an instruction-tuned LLM with 16 billion parameters trained to act as a helpful coding assistant.
-This model is a fine-tuned version of StarCoder~\cite{li2023starcodersourceyou}, a LLM which was pre-trained and then fine-tuned on a large code corpus, which contains SQL statements, and successively fine-tuned on 35B Python tokens.
-For our \ourtool generated data, the initial number of synthetic examples per slice is 8k (so 16k in total).
-After curation, we keep 2160 of the examples in slice 2 (27\%).
+This model is a fine-tuned version of StarCoder~\citep{li2023starcodersourceyou}, that consists of a LLM pre-trained on a large code corpus, containing SQL statements, and fine-tuned on 35B Python tokens.
+We generate ten thousand SQL statements based on the source tables and keep eight thousand examples per slice.